aprismatic/prismadb/README.md

 ### 1. Docker Prerequisites
 Docker for Windows installer will do it for you, but you can enable the prerequisites manually. **Important**: enabling Hyper-V will disable VirtualBox or any other virtualization manager, you won't be able to start your virtual machines until you disable Hyper-V (or migrate your VMs to Hyper-V).

-Docker for Windows, requires `Microsoft-Hyper-V` and `Containers` features of Windows to be enabled.
+Docker for Windows requires `Microsoft-Hyper-V` and `Containers` features of Windows to be enabled.
 Using Powershell:

 ```Powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All